LAVA-LAB/slurf/README.md

-# SLURF
-### Scenario optimization for Learning Uncertain Reliability Functions
+# Sampling-Based Verification of CTMCs with Uncertain Rates (SLURF)

 ## Installation